cheny124800/MuTri/README.md

-This repository contains the official PyTorch implementation of the following paper:
+This repository contains the PyTorch implementation of the following paper:

 **MuTri: Multi-view Tri-alignment for OCT to OCTA 3D Image Translation**